JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

 * <span class="table_label">cc_map</span> from <span class="table_label">CC</span>: _Disclaimer: I am the author of this table_.
 Since <span class="table_label">CC</span> implements the same hash-table design as <span class="table_label">Verstable</span>, its results are similar to <span class="table_label">Verstable</span>'s results, and the same [comments](#verstable_analysis) apply.
 However, its iteration—though fast—is somewhat slower than <span class="table_label">Verstable</span>'s iteration.
 This is because iterators in <span class="table_label">CC</span> are raw pointers to buckets, rather than a struct containing both a pointer to a bucket and a pointer to its corresponding metadata.
 Hence, <span class="table_label">cc_map</span> must perform an extra calculation per iteration to locate the current bucket's metadata.

 * <span class="table_label">khash</span> from <span class="table_label">klib</span>: This table has reasonably good insertion speed, particularly for integer keys.
 Its erasure of existing keys is fast (but relies on tombstones).
 However, its lookups of existing keys are relatively slow, as are its lookups and erasures of nonexisting keys.
-Its iteration is also slow for an open-addressing table.
+Its iteration is also rather slow for an open-addressing table.

 * <span class="table_label">DICT</span> from <span class="table_label">M\*LIB</span>: This table has fast insertions (especially for string keys and large buckets) and extremely fast lookups of existing keys.
 It is similarly fast for erasing existing keys (although it relies on tombstones).
 However, it is rather slow for looking up or erasing nonexisting keys.
 Its iteration is also 2-3x slower than the slowest among the other open-addressing tables, despite the storage of key-value pairs in a separate array.
 This is because the potential presence of gaps in the key-value-pairs array precludes iterating over it directly and without reference to the buckets array, which stores eight or 16 bytes per bucket and is therefore not especially cache-friendly.